 Mission: We believe in the power of creativity.
 And the only way to ensure that we maximize creative potential is by having a belief system in place.
 We believe in shifting brands to become influential by relentlessly asking pushing from “What Is to What ...

 This is truly one of the most youth-friendly cultures I've ever worked in.
 Your experience matters, but not as much as whether you work hard and produce great work on a consistent basis.
 Account and creative directors are willing to give anyone a shot, and genuinely want to help people learn during their time there.
 Creative management shields more junior employees from a lot of the politics and pitches work anonymously, which gives everyone a fair shot.

 Depending on which client you're assigned to, the quality and consistency of work can vary, but that happens everywhere.
 Because of junior-level employee's remove from politics and upper management, it can make it difficult to get an honest assessment of your work or get something to change.
 They do seem to take advantage of their interns, but honestly, that's everywhere.

 Advice to Management

-I applied online.
-The process took 2+ months.
+I applied through an employee referral.
+The process took 4+ weeks.
 I interviewed at DDB Chicago.

 Let us know if we're missing any workplace or industry recognition –